AlfrescoLabs/technical-validation/README.md

 ```

 The tool will write a lot of data to the Neo4J database specified in the command line parameters - it is strongly
 recommended that that database be empty prior to each run of the tool.
-It will also write the report file (in Word
+It will also write the report file(s) to disk.
-.docx format) to disk.
-Other than that it will not modify anything else on the machine its run on (most especially
+Other than that it will not modify anything else on the machine its run on (most especially the source code or binaries
-the source code or binaries of your extension - they are only read).
+of your extension - they are only read).

 ## Programmatic Access to the Tool